Ways To Get Involved

 SHRG representatives meet with Council Officers and Councillors to discuss any issues affecting Sheltered Housing Residents.
 The Wealden Sheltered Housing Partnership Agreement was signed in 2012, and sets out how SHRG and the Housing Service will work together to improve the services available to Sheltered Housing Residents.
-You can view the Wealden Sheltered Housing Partnership Agreement (pdf)
+You can view or download the Wealden Sheltered Housing Partnership Agreement (pdf).

-To find out more about SHRG or to get involved use the contact info below .
+To find out more about SHRG or to get involved contact us using the contact details below.